RunOnFlux/ssp-docs/getting-started-with-ssp-wallet/wallet/quickstart-2.md

 Click "Confirm" button

 {% hint style="info" %}
-Please make sure you backup your seed phrase as this serves as your control over your wallet.
-Losing the wallet seed will result in loss of access to your wallet.
+Please back up this seed phrase offline and store it separately.
+It backs up **Key #1 only** — one of the two keys in your 2-of-2 wallet — so on its own it cannot move funds or restore access; your SSP Key holds Key #2, which has its own separate seed phrase.
+Back up **both** seeds separately: if a key's device **and** its seed phrase are both lost, the 2-of-2 can no longer sign and the funds are frozen.
 By clicking "Show Mnemonic Wallet Seed Phrase" you will be presented with your own unique seed phrase.
 {% endhint %}

 <div align="left"><figure><img src="../../.gitbook/assets/image (9).png" alt="" width="306"><figcaption></figcaption></figure></div>